mandatoryhashtags/sixfinity-shadowrun/core_rules.md

 | Nonconductivity     | [Rating]     | 6         | Rating x 250¥ |
 | Shock Frills        | 2            | 6R        | 250¥          |
 | Thermal Damping     | [Rating]     | 10R       | Rating x 500¥ |

-#### Clothing Descriptions

-**Electrochromic feature**

-Electrochromic threads can change color with voltage, letting you alter the color of your clothing or display text, images, or patterns.
-This is good for fashion, but great for vanishing into a crowd if you need a quick costume change.
-You can even get armored clothing in electrochromic styles.
-It takes a Minor Action to change the settings on your electrochromic clothes, but two combat rounds to complete the change.

-**Feedback feature**

-This haptic clothing allows for a tactile component to an augmented reality experience.

 #### Armor Descriptions